Resources for Parents & Families

 - Commerce Employment Programs (Community Jobs, Job Connection/Career Jump and Career Development).

-- Education and Training (including Vocational Education, Training, IBEST, HWHD, CJST, Basic Skills, GED preparation, ESL, and/or family literacy)
+- Education and Training (including Vocational Education, Training, IBEST, HWHD, CJST, Basic Skills, High School Equivalency preparation, ESL, and/or family literacy)

 - Limited English Proficiency (LEP) Pathway Services